doecode/server/src/main/java/gov/osti/services/Metadata.md

 Attempt to read information from the given *repository URL* value.
 Supports github.com, bitbucket.org, and sourceforge.com.
 Any relevant information from the repository API will be returned in JSON metadata format.
 Mapped repository information varies according to service API-supplied metadata.
 Optionally, you may specify a query parameter of "format=yaml" to receive YAML file suitable for download.

 If a DOECode YAML file is present in the source repository at the base URL (named either "metadata.yml" or "doecode.yml") that file will be read for more complete repository information.

-## Submission of Metadata
+## Metadata Submission

 ### save